 An Introduction to the

-Student's Volunteer Botanical Internship Program
+Volunteer Botanical Training Program

-Interns assist with various Centre programs and receive both task-specific training and general botanical training.
+Participants assist with various Centre programs and receive both task-specific training and general botanical training.
 Work sessions are designed to give students a feel for life in the scientific workforce.
 Training sessions complement academic studies with both botanical and general workforce-skills components.
 A certificate of participation and a personal employment reference are supplied upon completion of the Program.

 The Program runs for seven weeks full-time over January and February and covers a variety of topics.
 The Program was first run in 1993.
 Selection for placement in the Program is by application review.
-Financial support is not available and Interns will work as registered volunteers.
+Financial support is not available and participants will work as registered volunteers.
 A five-day per week commitment is expected.

-Conditions of Internship
+Conditions of Program

-In return for contributing work on a number of herbarium, research and extension projects, Interns will receive specific intensive training in field, herbarium and laboratory botanical techniques (see list of topics below).
+In return for contributing work on a number of herbarium, research and extension projects, participants will receive specific intensive training in field, herbarium and laboratory botanical techniques (see list of topics below).
 About 40% of time will be spent in formal training sessions; the balance will be spent, using some of the skills taught, working under staff supervision on specimen preparation, plant identification and some research assistance.
 Some field work will be included in the Program and theoretical issues will be addressed in practical sessions and seminars.

-All Interns will participate in the common training sessions and for the balance of the time will be divided into teams specializing in helping us with institutional projects and tasks.
+All participants will undertake the common training sessions and for the balance of the time will be divided into teams specializing in helping us with institutional projects and tasks.
 These will include a great deal of specimen handling and will provide you with practical experience in vascular plant curation, plant research support, cryptogamic research and curation and interpretation and storage of specimen data.
 Students with serious specific interests or experience in bryophytes, lichens, orchids, eucalypts and botanical databases are especially encouraged to apply.